 - Be more with less: Project 333

 - Becoming Minimalist: Creative ways to declutter

 So, don’t jump blindly (and more or less enthusiastically) on the challenge of decluttering your home (or workplace).
-Let’s have a look what other aspects in your life are worth giving some thought to.
+Let’s have a look at what other aspects of your life are worth giving some thought to.

 Check in with yourself… holistically

 I like the concept of the wheel of life (you can tell I used to be a consultant – I love working with frameworks).
 Ever since I learned about it in a resiliency course for women in 2008, I’ve used it to check in with myself and create greater awareness of the areas in my life that may need attention.
 It helps me to take a holistic and therefore more balanced approach to my personal well-being.